 This is an unprinted sample of a proposed printed piece that uses the specified paper for the job and has been trimmed, folded and, if required, bound.

 A book with a flexible paper cover that is typically adhesive bound.

-A type of binding where after the printed signatures or individual sheets have been collated, the back of the binding edge or spine is ground down or roughed up, coated with a fast drying glue to hold the pages together and then affixed to a cover with a flexible
+A type of binding where after the printed signatures or individual sheets have been collated, the back of the binding edge or spine is ground down or roughed up, coated with a fast-drying glue to hold the pages together and then affixed to a flexible cover and trimmed to size.